-During the technical update to the Master Plan of Highways and Transitways, 25 Primary Residential Streets were identified.
-These new residential streets are displayed in Table 11 and Figures 8 and 9.
+During the technical update to the Master Plan of Highways and Transitways, 25 potential Primary Residential Street candidates were identified.
+These proposed new residential streets are displayed in Table 11 and Figures 8 and 9.
 Primary Residential Streets play a critical role in serving as the major collector street within a residential neighborhood.
 They are designed to a higher standard than secondary residential streets with minimum rights of way of 70 feet for a two-lane road and 100 feet for a two-lane dual road (median/central island).
 Primary Residential Streets are more likely to service greater pedestrian, bicycle and vehicular needs than secondary streets.